-MODE determines how the LMK04208 operates from a high level.
+MODE determines how the LMK04906 operates from a high level.
 Different blocks of the device can be powered up and down for specific application requirements from a dual loop architecture to clock distribution.

-The LMK04208 can operate in:
+The LMK04906 can operate in:

 - Dual PLL mode with the internal VCO or an external VCO. - Single PLL mode uses PLL2 and powers down PLL1.
-OSCin is used for PLL reference input. - Clock Distribution mode allows use of CLKin1 to distribute to clock outputs CLKout0 through CLKout5, and OSCin to distribute to OSCout, and optionally CLKout3 and CLKout4.
+OSCin is used for PLL reference input. - Clock Distribution mode allows use of CLKin1 to distribute to clock outputs CLKout0 through CLKout11, and OSCin to distribute to OSCout0, and optionally CLKout3 through CLKout9.

-For the PLL modes, deterministic phase delay with respect to the input can be achieved with the 0-delay mode.
+For the PLL modes, 0-delay can be used have deterministic phase with the input clock.